Performance Management and Appraisal Skills

 Development: Describe an interest in being more involved in decision making, working closely with supervisors on projects that interest you.
 Put a shared responsibility for this development on your manager.

 Example: I would like to and can develop the following skills ... and increase my responsibilities.
-I am confident I will be able to do this with management's guidance and when I am given opportunities to participate and contribute in new opportunities.
+I am confident I will be able to do this with management's guidance and when I am given opportunities to participate and contribute to new opportunities.

 Summary: State briefly what you have done and can do that enables you to continue to contribute to bottom line growth and generate new business opportunities, demonstrating performance of your job above and beyond of what is expected by you.